 We just had a Wegman’s open up nearby and it turns out they have an absolutely chaotic selection of hard ciders...... much to my delight.
 This one has a funky taste upfront which is unusual, it gets more natural and dare I say boring once it goes down.
 It’s not a bad initial taste but it’s definitely different.
 Almost like a sour beer.
-Also I just really like the label, call me superficial but it’s much more satisfying to look at than something like Angry Orchard. — 6 months ago
+Also I just really like the label, call me superficial but it’s much more satisfying to look at than something like Angry Orchard. — a year ago

 A very confusing Pinot.
 On the one hand, peppers and cherries for the full two course meal (maybe this is what Willy Wonka wanted to accomplish with his full course dinner gums), but there’s...... no acidity?
 Am I being pranked? — a year ago